-Detail displays are full-screen displays that contain detailed information and controls for a specific piece of equipment or part of the process.
+Detail displays shall have previous and next display configured for the same hierarchy, and parent page shall be configured for higher hierarchy.
+Links shall be provided to trends the associated key variables that are on the display.
+Trend display shall be opened in a new trend tab if it is the first trend tab or it shall replace an existing trend tab.
+In case maximum number of tabs is reached, the tab on the most left is closed before the new tab is opened.
 Detail displays are typically provided for equipment that has many status and control points that cannot fit on an equipment faceplate (popup).
 As such, equipment detail displays are not usually provided for pieces of equipment that have an equipment faceplate, such as a motor or valve.